(Updated 16 May 2014).

 Programme of works and temporary traffic controls

-A leaflet showing maps of the planned traffic diversions, road closures and one-ways are being distributed around the town centre area in December, and a follow up leaflet in January, just prior to them being introduced and works starting.
-Please see Sidcup Improvements Leaflet under related downloads for a copy of the leaflet.
-You can email email@example.com to sign up to regular email notifications on progress and key changes to the traffic controls.
+A leaflet showing maps of the planned traffic diversions, road closures and one-ways was distributed around the town centre area in December, and a follow up leaflet in January, just prior to them being introduced and works starting.
+Please see Sidcup Improvements Leaflet available as a PDF under related downloads.
+You can email firstname.lastname@example.org to sign up to regular email notifications on progress and key changes to the traffic controls.

 Currently, there are no plans to remove the width restriction in Church Road, or the barriers in Church Avenue or St. John's Road, to enable these works to be carried out.
 The traffic signals at Elm Road/Station Road/High Street have been adjusted to cater for the one-way system and will be kept under review to see if they can be adjusted further to reduce queues.
 These signals have always suffered from delays, due to the volume of traffic passing through it, and drivers will be seeking alternative routes, therefore, final signal timings will not be set until these changing patterns of movement in the area have settled.